Stomach Pain that Comes and Goes in Waves: Causes Explained simply.

 Causes of gall bladder pain

-- Acute cholecystitis (a more severe form with fever, vomiting).
+- Acute cholecystitis (a more severe form with fever, and vomiting).

 - Micro-lithiasis (tiny stones or mud) inside the gall bladder.